agapebondservant/tap-data/workshop/content/deploy-mysql.md

 ```

 <font color="red">NOTE:</font> To view specific metrics collected by Prometheus, go the the Prometheus UI Home screen by
-clicking on "Prometheus" in the menu bar, and enter **pg** in the Search bar.
+clicking on "Prometheus" in the menu bar, and enter **mysql** in the Search bar.
 A list of metrics should be populated in the field.

 #### Rotating Credentials